Lemoncode/webpack-by-sample/version 4/05 Misc/07 Webpack Lazy Loading/README.md

-# 05 JQuery

-So far we have made good progress on our journey... but we are lacking one of the basic pillars of web development, consuming third party libraries.
+# 06 Lazy Loading

-In this demo we will install a legacy library (jquery) via npm, define it as global, and use it.
-Finally we will end up creating a separate bundle for libraries.
+In this demo we will load bundles asynchronously via npm.

-We will start from sample _00 intro/04 output_.
+We will start from sample _00 intro/05 jquery_.

 Summary steps: